Updated April 2020

 - A cluttered countertop can lead to clumsiness and overloaded circuits.
 When you’re finished using an appliance, unplug it, wait for it to cool and put it away.

 - Always unplug appliances before adjusting their attachments.
+If bread gets stuck in the toaster, unplug it before attempting to remove the toast.

 - Watch children in the kitchen – ovens can get very hot, and dangling cords can easily catch on wayward limbs.